-The consolidated financial statements of One United Properties SA and its subsidiaries (collectively, the Group) for the year ended 31 December 2022 were authorized for issue on 22 March 2023.
+The consolidated financial statements of One United Properties SA and its subsidiaries (collectively, the Group) for the year ended 31 December 2023 were approved by the board of directors and authorized for issue on 22 March 2024.

 The parent company, One United Properties SA (the "Company"), was established in 2007 according to Law no. 31/1990, having as object of activity real estate development and sale.
 The Company has fiscal code RO22767862 and is registered with the Trade Registry under no. J40/21705/2007.
 The registered office of the Company is at Maxim Gorki street 20, Bucharest, district 1 and second office at Calea Floreasca no 159, Building One Tower, Bucharest, district 1.